 Other Products The ORBIS system is the Belgian company’s flagship product.
 It is a reliable and secure biometric identification system network.
 This ultra-powerful software is capable of managing a large database that encompasses many applications, while guaranteeing the confidentiality of the data.
 The Semlex BNS provides, in particular, its users with the ability to verify the identity of individuals, to conduct a census on the population, to issue passports and other documents.
 The BNS also provides another considerable advantage – it can be connected to other information systems to cross-reference data.

 ORBIS can be used by:

 – The ministries of the interior (border control),

 – Immigration departments

-The BNS has many fields of application.
+The ORBIS System has many fields of application.
 It can also be used in the fields of education, transportation and as part of a free and fair election process (voter cards, electoral lists).
-The BNS is also flexible and able to process many millions of people, it adapts to its user, to the desired outcome and its environment.
+ORBIS System is also flexible and able to process many millions of people, it adapts to its user, to the desired outcome and its environment.

 Other Products & Services

 The Belgian company is also specialized in the design and production of:

 – postage stamps and excise duties (used by customs to trace goods),